wingedcatgirl/MintysSillyMod/README.md

 - Include stable crossover content: Default false.
 Includes cross-mod content which doesn't actually rely on the other mod's code to function.
 Not really the intended experience (it'll bias the Joker pool toward 3s a lot), but you might prefer maximum access to things.

 ## Adding cross-mod interactions
-- Legendary Kitys: Give your kittycats `pools = {["kity"] = true}` to enable The Wand to summon them.
-(Technically also works with non-legendary Jokers, but The Wand is super-rare, so it might be disappointing.)
+- Legendary Kitys: Give your legendary kittycats `pools = {["kity"] = true}` to enable The Wand to summon them.
+Nothing interacts with non-legendary kittycats _yet_, but you can put them in the pool too for when/if we invent something.
 - Gym Buddy boosts: Give your enhancements a `config.extra.gymboost` of `"chips"`, `"xchips"`, `"mult"`, `"xmult"`, `"cash"`, `"hchips"`, `"hxchips"`, `"hmult"`, `"hxmult"`, `"hcash"` or `"none"` to have them grant the corresponding boost when scored with cards not of that enhancement.
 (If you don't, one will be chosen randomly each time.
 Which maybe you prefer!)

 ## Contributing